OHMS LAW HELP PAGES;

 An easy way to remember the formulas is by using this diagram.

-To determine a missing value, cover it with your finger.
 The horizontal line in the middle means to divide the two remaining values.
-The "X" in the bottom section of the circle means to multiply the remaining values.

-If you are calculating voltage, cover it and you have I X R left (V= I times R).
+If you are calculating voltage, cover it and you

 If you are calculating amperage, cover it, and you